-RenaissanceRe directly employs a number of actuaries in key management and operating positions, and obtains select actuarial services from third party service providers.
-The Company's actuarial function spans pricing and modelling; reserving; and risk management.
-The team is proficient with regards to knowledge of actuarial and financial mathematics and is able to appropriately ensure its correct application commensurate to the complexity of risks inherent in the business.
+RenaissanceRe directly employs a number of actuaries in key management and operating positions and obtains select actuarial services from third party service providers.
+ReniassanceRe's actuarial function spans pricing and modelling; reserving; and risk management.
+The team is proficient with regards to knowledge of actuarial and financial mathematics and can appropriately ensure its correct application commensurate to the complexity of risks inherent in the business.